gatortim50/Angular-Fruit-Company/README.md

 ```
 Server:
 ```
-uses node or even better nodemon and express with cors setup to run by default on: Back End Server running at localhost:3000 the server will serve up the product json
+uses nodemon and express with cors setup to run by default on: Back End Server running at localhost:3000 the server will serve up the product json

-TODO: the server code read mongodb
 ```

 Client: